Help Yourself (band): Subsequent careers

-Malcolm Morley

-Malcolm Morley briefly joined Bees Make Honey, before joining Man with Leonard and Whaley, where he co-wrote and recorded Man's most successful album Rhinos, Winos and Lunatics but left after a US tour.
-In 1976 Morley recorded a solo album, backed by Plummet Airlines who he'd been working with, and produced by ex-Brinsley Ian Gomm.
-The album was not issued, and the master tapes were lost for 25 years.
-When the tapes were found, the album was finally issued as Lost and Found in 2002 (Hux 034).

-He performed with Deke Leonard, Wreckless Eric and Kirsty MacColl, including a TV appearance with McColl in 1981.
-He then left the music business.
-In 2001 he recorded another solo album, Aliens, which was issued on Creo Records, and in 2008 he started appearing live again.
-Morley also had another solo album entitled Infinity Lake, released on Starry Eyed and Laughing's record label in October 2019.

 Richard Treece

 Richard Treece briefly joined Deke Leonard's Iceberg and later re-joined George and Martin Ace in The Flying Aces.
 He briefly joined The Splendid Humans, before joining former Man members Phil Ryan and Will Youatt in The Neutrons.
-In 2000, he issued a solo album, Dream Arena East (Treece 1), and then joined Ken Whaley in 'The Archers', which evolved into his current band 'The Green Ray'.
+In 2000, he issued a solo album, Dream Arena East (Treece 1), and then joined Ken Whaley in 'The Archers', which evolved into 'The Green Ray'.

-The Green Ray comprises Richard Treece (guitar and vocals), Ken Whaley (bass and Vocals), his brother Simon Whaley (drums) and Simon Haspeck (guitar and vocals).
-They have issued three albums: Soft Cloud (2002) SC001/FYPC15, Back from the Edge (2006) Gray 11 with Aaron Liddard, and the live Classic Rock Club, Cheshunt, 5 January 2008 with Nick Saloman of The Bevis Frond (Effigy 2008), and a DVD with Barry "The Fish" Melton guesting.
+The Green Ray comprised Richard Treece (guitar and vocals), Ken Whaley (bass and Vocals), his brother Simon Whaley (drums) and Simon Haspeck (guitar and vocals).
+They issued three albums: Soft Cloud (2002) SC001/FYPC15, Back from the Edge (2006) Gray 11 with Aaron Liddard, and the live Classic Rock Club, Cheshunt, 5 January 2008 with Nick Saloman of The Bevis Frond (Effigy 2008), and a DVD with Barry "The Fish" Melton guesting.
 They played at the Glastonbury Festival (Green Stage) in 2007.
 Treece died on 26 May 2015.

-Dave Charles

-Dave Charles was an engineer whilst he was in Help Yourself (recording the infamous Brinsley Schwarz "hype" concerts at the Filmore East), and subsequently became the resident engineer and producer at Rockfield Studios where he produced and/or engineered albums by Hawkwind, Dr. Feelgood, The Charlatans, The La's, The Fabulous Thunderbirds and others.
-He still plays drums, and has played for Dave Edmunds as well as Carl Perkins, George Harrison, Dion DiMucci, Steve Cropper, Jeff Beck and Kid Creole and the Coconuts.

-Ken Whaley

-Ken Whaley briefly joined Deke Leonard's Iceberg, until joining Man with Leonard and Morley.
-He recorded Man's two most successful albums Rhinos, Winos and Lunatics and Slow Motion and also left after a US tour.
-He worked for John Eichler at The Three Kings.
-He played with Richard Treece in 'The Archers' and later in 'The Green Ray' (see above) before his death in 2013.